owinges/face-recognizer/README.md

 * Implement validation for all forms
 * Display errors in the front end (currently only displayed in the console)
 * Display loading indicator (spinner, etc) when waiting for API response

+**Known Bugs**
+* Bounding box appears incorrectly on photos taken in portrait mode on mobile devices.